SchoolsWeb SchoolsWeb

 Workplace Violence

 Any incident in which a person is abused, threatened or assaulted in circumstances relating to their work is an act of workplace violence.
-This includes physical and non-physical acts such as verbal abuse or physiological trauma.
+This includes physical and non-physical acts such as verbal abuse or physiological trauma, whether face-to-face, on the telephone or by digital means e.g. email, text, social media.

 This includes: